pypy/pypy.org/posts/2024/12/towards-pypy311-an-update.md

 PyPy we used `x.__format__("#x")`.
 This subtle difference caused a failure in the `repr` of `IntEnum`.
 Tracking down problems like these takes time.
 We are now down to about 250 failing stdlib tests, with thousands passing.
-For comparison, PyPy3.10 has around 100 failing stdlib tests.
+For comparison, PyPy3.10, first released in June 2023, still has around 100 failing stdlib tests.

 ## C-extension support
 PyPy supports the Python C-API via a cpyext compatibility layer.
 We "mangle"